bcgov/api-specs/COLLECTION_NOTICE.md

-*The following text applies only to APIs with API consoles containing a link to this collection notice*
+*The following text applies only to APIs with swagger specs registered with the DataBC API gateway*

 ## Collection Notice